119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Attached wires, hoses, or mounts

-This usually results in a lower offer from the scrap yard.
-This is because the yard must spend extra effort to clean or drain it.
+This usually leads to a lower offer from the scrap yard since the yard must spend extra effort to clean or drain it.
 A clean, stripped transmission is easier to process and always earns more.

 4. Market Demand for Scrap Metal